-Whether they're used to store books or display cherished collectables, bespoke built-in shelves will give your living room that valuable storage space, but will also help make your space feel homely and lived in which is what traditional spaces are all about.
+Whether they're used to store books or display cherished collectables, bespoke built-in shelves will give your traditional living room ideas valuable storage space.
+Living room bookshelf ideas will also help make your space feel homely and lived in which is what traditional spaces are all about.
 If your ceilings are tall, they're a brilliant way to make spaces feel more cozy.

 These cottage ideas for a living room, from comfortable seating to color schemes, will inspire you to create the perfect homely, relaxing space

 By Pippa Blenkinsop Last updated

 Family owned and located on the Sandringham Estate, Wrought Iron and Brass Bed Company are flying the flag for exceptional British craftsmanship

 Cottage lighting ideas – 20 pretty ways to brighten your cottage